Mishima cattle: History

 The Mishima is one of two small isolated groups which escaped the process of hybridisation; the other is the Kuchinoshima breed from Kuchinoshima island in the Tokara Island group.
 Together they represent the only surviving remnant of the native cattle population of Japan.

 The Mishima was designated a Japanese National Treasure in 1928.

-The Mishima was listed by the FAO as "critical" in 2007.
+Its conservation status was listed by the FAO as "critical" in 2007.
 In 2004 the total population was reported to be 108.